tldr-pages/tldr/pages/linux/qm-sendkey.md

 > Send the QEMU monitor encoding key event to the virtual machine.
 > More information: <https://pve.proxmox.com/pve-docs/qm.1.html>.

-- Send the specified key event to the virtual machine:
+- Send the specified key event to a specific virtual machine:

 `qm sendkey {{vm_id}} {{key}}`